Year 4 2023 - 2024

-By the end of year, children should be able to read with increasing independence, showing accurate and speedy use of phonic decoding.
-Comprehension skills are growing more important, developing children’s vocabulary and increasing their depth and knowledge of a range of literature, both fiction and non-fiction.
+By the end of the year, children should be able to read with increasing fluency and intonation.
+This year pupils will conrinue focussing on Reciprocal Reading strategies which include predicting, clarifying, summarising, and questioning.
+This will help develop comprehension and inference skills as well as enhancing their vocabulary; they will increase their depth and knowledge of a range of literature, both fiction and non-fiction.

-In Maths, by the end of year 4, children should be able to read, write and order numbers beyond 1000, having a firm understanding of place value.
-We expect children to know by heart their times tables up to 12 times tables, and the related division facts.
-Children should be able to use all four calculations to solve problems up to and beyond 4 digit numbers, using formal written methods.
-They must be able to use and apply their knowledge in other situations.
-They will apply these skills throughout measures, shape and space concepts.
+In Maths, children will work to become fluent with concepts and apply skills to reasoning and problem-solving challenges.
+In Year 4, we expect children to be able to read, write and order numbers up to 10,000, with a firm understanding of place value.
+They should know all their times tables up to 12 x 12, and the related division facts.
+Children should be able to use all four calculations to solve problems up to and beyond 4-digit numbers, using formal written methods.
+They will apply these skills throughout measures, shape, and space concepts.